-Taylor was handed the ball 0 times to the tune of 0.0 YPC.
-During his 0 games in his last season, Jim Taylor ran for 0.0 yards per game and got into the endzone 0 times as a runner.
-His longest run that season was 0 yards.
+Taylor accumulated 0 yds on the ground in 0 games played in his last season.
+His average yards per carry sat at 0.0 and he toted the ball 0 different times in his last season.
+He rushed for 0 TDs in his last season for 0 yards.
+Taylor averaged 0.0 yards on the ground per contest.
 The world of professional football has seen many great players, but few have left a mark as indelible as Jim Taylor.
 Known for his fierce running style and relentless determination, Taylor was a force to be reckoned with during his time with the Green Bay Packers.
 In this article, we delve into the life and career of this legendary NFL running back, exploring his journey to the Pro Football Hall of Fame and his enduring legacy in the sport.

 Early Life and College Career